 Manju Kapur uses imageries with briskness and abundance.
 Often the surroundings are enlisted to bolster the tranquility or turmoil within the minds of the characters.
 Her use of symbols and motifs are equally subtle.
 Switching to non-vegetarian food is meant to have a deeper meaning, a shedding of inhibitions.
 “That Monday Nina walked to the library, fish and beef indelibly part of her being.
 Feeling less Indian had its advantages.
 There were more possibilities in the world she could open.
 Her body was her own….”
 She uses flurries as a captivating motif of Nina’s life in Canadiana.
 “Flurries began to drift against the windshield.
 They clung for a moment and then slid down against the onslaught of the wiper.
 They were just flurries, damp, soggy and ill-formed, without the staying power of snowflakes.
 She felt like one herself.”

-The author is in full control of the saga she has set out to create, the transition of two very different Indians into individualistic, highly self-centered Canadian immigrants.
+The author is in full control of the stage and the acts that ensue, the transition of two very different Indians into individualistic, highly self-centered Canadian immigrants.
 Ananada and Nina emerge in their many shades from those pages although the author seems to have a clear preference for the latter.
 We intimately follow Ananada across his lonelier moments and struggles, his assimilation into the Canadian land, customs and weather coupled with shedding off of his old identity.
 However, once their marriage is solemnized we witness him mostly through the prism called Nina.
 Nina, on the other hand, has to resolve many more conflicts than her husband and wade through many troubled waters before she retrieves the individual in her, a pre-requisite to becoming an immigrant.
 She has to tear away many carapaces set upon her by her Hindu origin, Indian daughterhood and Indian wifehood, before she can redeem her suffocated womanhood.
 Indeed, being used as a trophy to shield Ananda’s sexual atrophy and later as a test range to his sexual missiles is like the worst nightmares of de Beauvoir and Germaine Greer coming true.
 The author herself has two different attitudes towards their transformation.
 In Ananada’s case, the tone is summarily set at the outset, “Ananda landed in Halifax on the 15th of August, his country’s day of independence, as well as his own liberation from it.”
 However, it is rather an excruciating process in Nina’s case, “The immigrant who comes as a wife has a more difficult time.
 If work exists for her, it is in the future and after much finding of feet.
 At present all she is, is a wife, and a wife is alone for many, many hours.”
 Harder still it is, for her to challenge the matrimonial Rubicon, even if it means never achieving sexual fulfillment.
 It is not as if Ananada, once assured of his potency by Nina’s side, falls for the first hint from Mandy.
 Sleeping with a white woman has always been the Holy Grail to him, the final threshold to his Canadian identity.
 But it is more of a self discovery in her case and it takes her many months to drift closer to Anton.
 In a pointed contrast, she recovers her rightful dues instead; more an affirmation of her being a woman and an individual rather than just an immigrant.
 “Who can feel guilty about living?”

 Author: Manju Kapur